-Bolognese pasta has been one of my favourites dishes since I can remember.
+Bolognese pasta has been one of my favourite dishes since I can remember.
 My dad used to cook it for the family on special nights like birthdays or celebrations.
 I know, it is not a fancy meal for special nights but my sister and I were just delighted when he was in the kitchen cooking bolognese pasta for us.

 When I decided to stop eating meat, I thought I was going to miss bolognese pasta.
 Little did I know the vegetarian or vegan bolognese sauce can be just as good.
 Let me tell you, it can be better than meat bolognese.

 After 7 years of being vegetarian, I can proudly say that I have an amazing recipe to keep our family tradition at home with my husband and baby Luca.
-If you want to check our toddler-friendly bolognese you can do it here.

 You can make this dish quite fast.
 I used to cut all the vegetables into really small cubes and that would take a bit of time.
 Now I chop all the ingredients and put them in a food processor for around 1 minute (depends on the food processor you have).

 Use pre-cooked lentils to speed up the cooking time.
 I use brown lentils for this recipe, but we have cooked it sometimes with red lentils and it works fantastic.

 Vegan Lentil Bolognese

 - 2 carrots